MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-app-data-inquiry.md

 ---
-title: Configure data inquiry mobile device menu item detours
+title: Query data using Warehouse Management mobile app detours
-description: This topic describes how to configure data inquiry mobile device menu items and how to use them as part of detours.
+description: This article describes how to configure data inquiry mobile device menu items and how to use them as part of detours.
 author: perlynne
 ms.date: 08/01/2022
 ms.topic: article